equinor/api-strategy/docs/strategy-draft.md

 # Equinor API Strategy - DRAFT

 ## Introduction
 Application programming interfaces (APIs) are a core element of any digital business platform.
 APIs provide the interfaces between apps, data and services and enables the connection between people, businesses and things.
-With proper management, APIs can be an enabler for innovation and faster development of digital products and new business models.
-With the recently released TR1621 v7, Equinor is heading towards an "API first strategy".
-Meaning software components should offer APIs to communicate with other components, share data , functions etc.
+With proper management, APIs can be an enabler for innovation, faster development of digital products and new business models.
+This can positively affect the profitability of the company, a concept referred to in the industry as _the API Economy_.

-The Equinor API Strategy outlines the direction for management, design and development of APIs in Equinor.
+With the latest version of TR1621 (v7), Equinor is heading towards an "API first strategy".
+Software components should offer APIs to communicate with other components, share data and functionality.
+To further capitalize on the potentials of the API Economy, Equinor is establishing an API Strategy.
+The API strategy outlines the direction for management, design and development of APIs in Equinor.

 This document distinguish between 4 categories of APIs, based on target audience; _limited_, _private_, _partner_ and _public_.
 See the [Definitions](#api-categories) section for a description of each category.